-Travis Ward is a freelancer writer and editor.
+Travis Ward is an author of fiction and nonfiction, as well as a freelancer magazine writer.
 From 2005 until December 2007, she successfully launched and served as Editor in Chief of The Atlantan, the monthly lifestyle/fashion luxury magazine published by Modern Luxury Inc. Within just one year in print, Travis led The Atlantan to win five GAMMA awards from the Magazine Association of the Southeast (MAGS) in the "consumer/paid revenues more than $1 million" category.
 The awards included Best Single Issue, Best Series (two awards) and Best Photography (two awards).

 From 2002 through 2005, Travis successfully launched and served as Editor of Atlanta Magazine's HOME, the quarterly, high-end shelter magazine from Emmis Publishing.
 Simultaneously, she served as home editor of Atlanta Magazine, Emmis' monthly city magazine, producing feature stories and contributing to the "Best of Atlanta" awards.
 Under her leadership, Atlanta Magazine's HOME won 15 GAMMA awards from the Magazine Association of the Southeast (MAGS) in the "consumer/paid less than $1 million" category.
 They included: General Excellence (1), Best Feature (1), Best General Single Issue (1), Best Journalism (1), Best Essay (1), Best Service Journalism (1), Best Single Issue (1), Best Series (2), Best Single Cover (2), Best Design (2), Best Photography (2).